Skip to content

 Native and React Native Hybrid Development

-If your project is natively developed and partially uses React Native for certain pages or business processes, the SDK installation and initialization configuration methods are as follows:
+If your project is natively developed with some pages or business processes implemented using React Native, the installation and initialization configuration methods for the SDK are as follows:

 • Installation: Installation remains unchanged

-• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration to initialize within the native project.
+• Initialization: Refer to iOS SDK Initialization Configuration, Android SDK Initialization Configuration for native project initialization configuration

 • React Native Configuration:

-No additional initialization is required on the React Native side.
-If you need to automatically collect React Native Error and React Native Action, follow these steps:
+In the React Native side, there is no need for initialization configuration again.
+If you want to automatically collect React Native Error and automatically collect React Native Action, follow the methods below:

 import {FTRumActionTracking,FTRumErrorTracking} from '@cloudcare/react-native-mobile';